idvorkin/idvorkin.github.io/_d/frog.md

 tags:
   - book-notes
   - how igor ticks
+  - procrastinate
+  - procrastination
 ---

-Procrastination is the success killer, a powerful manifistations of the resistance.
+Procrastination is the success killer, a powerful manifestations of the resistance.
 Eat that frog gives gives 21 antidotes to get it done, this is my re-framing of the concepts into my favorite mental models, the chapter titles are preserved if you want to go look them up.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->